Partnerships & founder members

 GCHQ and The Alan Turing Institute have agreed in principle to work together with the wider national security community for the benefit of data science and analytics research in the UK.
 Both institutions have a mission to inform policy, propagate best practice and catalyse the next generation of ideas and methods for the use of big data.
 They have agreed to cooperate on training and research in data-analytical methods that may be applied in open access and commercial environments.

-The Alan Turing Institute and Intel have agreed to form a long term strategic partnership to deliver a research programme focused on high-performance computing and data analytics.
+The Alan Turing Institute and Intel have agreed to form a strategic partnership to deliver a research programme focused on high-performance computing and data analytics.
 In addition, Intel will dedicate a hardware architecture team at the Institute’s facilities so that new algorithms developed by the Alan Turing Institute feed into the design of Intel’s future generations of microprocessors.

 HSBC and The Alan Turing Institute are partnering to advance research into economic data science.
 Over the five year deal, HSBC will fund Turing data scientists to research new methods to harness and analyse financial data with greater detail and accuracy, with the goal to help economists, researchers, policymakers and businesses to better understand economic trends.